Angel0po/EDA_BON-AO/README.md

 df_spotify.drop(index=482, inplace=True)
 ```

-Output

-   The first line of code drops the wrong instance, indexed at 482, and inplace=True makes it so that it drops the row in the original dataset as well.
+   This line of code drops the wrong instance, indexed at 482, and inplace=True makes it so that it drops the row in the original dataset as well.

    Repeating the same process for the rest of the duplicates, we have